-ADDITIONAL APPLICATIONS FOR SOLAR CHARGE STATION
+OTHER USES FOR SOLAR CHARGE STATION

-Hayden Island is located in the middle of the Columbia River.
-All electricity comes from a single sub-station on the west end of the island.
-Because the island is dependent on the mainland power and because the Manufactured Home Community has an integrated RV Park, it enables post-earthquake and emergency scenarios where electricity is down for weeks or months .
+All electricity comes to Hayden Island from a single sub-station on the west end of the island.
+Because the island is dependent on the mainland power and the Manufactured Home Community has an integrated RV Park, it enables post-earthquake and emergency scenarios where electricity is down for weeks or longer.